AxdeKlerk/Praise-The-Loud/Testing.md

 **Notes**
 Initial Cloudinary image uploads failed due to incorrect environment variable setup.
 This was resolved by configuring *'env.py'* and using *'CloudinaryField'* in the model.
 Also ran into an issue where the JS for delete confirmation didn't work due to broken static file paths — this was fixed by correcting the path with *'{% static %}'* and ensuring static files were served via *'urls.py'*.

+**9.1.1.2** As a fan, I can view consistent and clearly styled password instructions so that I feel confident when setting up my account and know exactly what is required.

+**Acceptance Criteria 5: Password help text styling**

+- [x] The password help text appears using Django’s default validation messages
+- [x] Bullet points are removed using CSS without modifying Django’s logic
+- [x] The spacing between the password input and help text matches the spacing on other fields
+- [x] Help text is styled to match the form's colour scheme and font
+- [x] No unwanted margin or list styling appears in the final rendered form
+- [x] All password validation rules still apply on form submission

+Tasks Completed

+- [x] Reverted from using CustomUserCreationForm to Django’s built-in UserCreationForm
+- [x] Applied CSS to style and space .helptext and remove list bullets
+- [x] Tested signup page to ensure visual consistency and validator functionality remained intact

+**Notes**
+Originally attempted to override the password help text using a custom form and <p> tags for cleaner output.
+This was rolled back to preserve Django’s default behavior and reduce complexity, relying instead on CSS for full visual control.

 **Screenshots**